guidoerfen/miniature-component/README.md

 #### Hard wiring only
 Sorry, so far there will be no auto-wiring.
-Beside lack of developement time and possible ressource issues caused by the use of reflection classes we also think that, as far as interface-to-implementation mapping is concerned, you have all the means at hand already.
+Beside lack of development time and possible resource issues caused by the use of reflection classes we also think that, as far as interface-to-implementation mapping is concerned, you have all the means at hand already.